Bwar/Nebula/README.md

 <a name="TODO"></a>
 ## Todo list
-   - NebulaBeacon adds node status information query, registration center master-slave arbitration.
    - NebulaMydis Data Agency Service.
    - Developing an IM with the Nebula.

 <a name="ChangeLog"></a>
 ## Change log
+#### v0.6
+   - NebulaBeacon adds node status information query, registration center leader-fllower arbitration.
+   - NebulaInterface adds hello demo.
 #### v0.5
    - add node info to worker the worker process terminated unexpectedly and restarted by the Manager.
    - ipv6 support.